scifir/scifir-units/README.md

 cin >> x; // coordinates_3d can be initialized through cin
 ```

+### AID and ZID

+An **AID**, acronym of **Astronomycal ID**, is an identifier of an astronomical object, like planets, moons, galaxies, stars, and any other astronomical object.

+A **ZID**, acronym of **Zone ID**, is an identifier of a zone, like a region, a district, a store, a lake, a country, and any other zone.
+A zone is defined here as any closed surface that can be drawn over an astronomycal object.
+A ZID is composed of the AID of which the zone pertains, and the zone itself.

+### percentage

+The **percentage** class represents percentages, they calculate the factor of the percentage and automatically, when operating with numeric types, calculate the percentage of that number.

+### pixel

+The **pixel** class represents pixels, which are the squares that compose screens.
+It can be used to calculate distance over pixels instead of distances of physical lengths, which is a need of some digital applications.

+### pH and pOH

+The **pH** class allows to work with pH, which is used inside chemistry software to store data about pH.
+The **pOH** class is the counterpart of the pH class, and is not commonly needed, but it can be used if the pH class is not being useful for some reason, and if instead the pOH class is useful.
+The pH class should always be **prefered** to be used over the pOH class, and that last should be used **only** if the pH class is not properly solving the needs.

+### Sizes in 2D, 3D and ND

+The **size_2d** class allows to store the data of the width and height of an object in length classes.
+The **size_3d** allows to store the data of the width, the height and the depth of an object in length classes.
+The **size_nd** class allows to store lengths corresponding to the dimension of an object in a variable number of dimensions.

 ## Internals

 Internally, the library has some important mechanisms important to be known by a serious developer.
 Those important mechanisms are described here, in order to avoid the developer to read the code of the library and learn every detail.